jboss-developer/jboss-eap-quickstarts/managed-executor-service/README.md

 -------------------------------------

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

+To run the tests in JBoss Developer Studio, first set the active Maven profile in the project properties to `rest-client`.

+Then right click on the project or individual classes and select `Run As` --> `JUnit Test` in the context menu.

 Debug the Application